 In January 2015, the FASB issued ASU No. 2015-01, "Income Statement-Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items."
 The amendments in this ASU eliminate from U.S. GAAP the concept of extraordinary items.
 Subtopic 225-20, Income Statement - Extraordinary and Unusual Items, required that an entity separately classify, present, and disclose extraordinary events and transactions.
 Presently, an event or transaction is presumed to be an ordinary and usual activity of the reporting entity unless evidence clearly supports its classification as an extraordinary item.
 If an event or transaction meets the criteria for extraordinary classification, an entity is required to segregate the extraordinary item from the results of ordinary operations and show the item separately in the income statement, net of tax, after income from continuing operations.
 The entity also is required to disclose applicable income taxes and either present or disclose earnings-per-share data applicable to the extraordinary item.
 The amendments in this ASU are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
+A reporting entity may apply the amendments prospectively.
+A reporting entity also may apply the amendments retrospectively to all prior periods presented in the financial statements.
 Early adoption is permitted provided that the guidance is applied from the beginning of the fiscal year of adoption.
 The Company does not expect the adoption of ASU 2015-01 to have a material impact on its consolidated financial statements.